Northwestern Events Calendar

 Category: Academic, Lectures & Meetings

 The Third Coast Center for AIDS Research (TC CFAR) will host a hybrid seminar, “Glycomic Modulation of HIV Persistence and Immunopathogenesis: Biomarkers and Therapeutic Strategies,” featuring Mohamed Abdel-Mohsen, PhD, at Northwestern University Feinberg School of Medicine.
-Tom Hope, PhD, professor in the departments of Cell and Molecular Biology, Obstetrics and Gynecology, and Biomedical Engineering at Northwestern University, will moderate the seminar.
+Tom Hope, PhD, professor in Cell and Developmental Biology, Obstetrics and Gynecology, and Biomedical Engineering at Northwestern University, will moderate the seminar.

 Host glycans play a pivotal role in modulating immune responses, yet their influence on HIV persistence and immunopathogenesis remains unclear.
 This presentation will delve into how HIV exploits host glycans on the surface of infected cells to evade immune surveillance and discuss strategies for developing novel immunotherapeutic tools to counter this evasion.
 Additionally, Abdel-Mohsen will examine how HIV disrupts systemic and intestinal glycans, allowing for the identification of novel glycomic biomarkers that predict viral rebound following ART discontinuation and the onset of aging-related comorbidities in people living with HIV during ART use, as well as the development of novel approaches to delay the progression of such comorbidities.